maariyadiminsky/toddler-level-9000/README.md

 7. Through word into the basket game.

 ### Other Notes/Todo:
 My priority for this project was just to complete some games so my kid can start learning.
-Usually I would take more time to focus on things like code cleanup, responsiveness and tests etc. after.
+Usually I would take more time to focus on things like code cleanup, responsiveness etc. after.
 For now these extra things are WIP while I work on another project.

+Update: Adding tests in [this PR](https://github.com/maariyadiminsky/toddler-level-9000/pull/4), WIP.

 I’m aware of these issues, they will be fixed when I have time to work on this project further:
 1. I need to debounce requests—currently some rerenders are making multiple requests to the same asset source.